muscbridge/PyDesigner/README.rst

 .. _registration: https://fsl.fmrib.ox.ac.uk/fsldownloads_registration

-Cite PyDesigner
+Cite pyDKE
 ===============
-Please include the following citation if you used PyDesigner in your work or publication:
+Please include the following citation if you used pyDKE in your work or publication:

-1. Siddhartha Dhiman, Joshua B Teves, Kathryn E Thorn, Emilie T McKinnon, Hunter G Moss, Vitria Adisetiyo, Benjamin Ades-Aron, Jelle Veraart, Jenny Chen, Els Fieremans, Andreana Benitez, Joseph A Helpern, Jens H Jensen.
-PyDesigner: A Pythonic Implementation of the DESIGNER Pipeline for Diffusion Tensor and Diffusional Kurtosis Imaging. bioRxiv 2021.10.20.465189. doi: 10.1101/2021.10.20.465189
+1. Siddhartha Dhiman, Joshua B Teves, Kathryn E Thorn, Emilie T McKinnon, Hunter G Moss, Vitria Adisetiyo, Benjamin Ades-Aron, Jelle Veraart, Jenny Chen, Els Fieremans, Andreana Benitez, Joseph A Helpern, Jens H Jensen. pyDKE: A Pythonic Implementation of the DESIGNER Pipeline for Diffusion Tensor and Diffusional Kurtosis Imaging. bioRxiv 2021.10.20.465189. doi: 10.1101/2021.10.20.465189

 References
 ==========

-The PyDesigner software packages is based upon the the references listed below.
-Please be sure to cite them if PyDesigner was used in any publications.
+The pyDKE software packages is based upon the the references listed below.
+Please be sure to cite them if pyDKE was used in any publications.

 1. Jensen JH, Helpern JA, Ramani A, Lu H, Kaczynski K. Diffusional kurtosis imaging: the quantification of non-Gaussian water diffusion by means of MRI.
 Magn Reson Med 2005;53:1432-1440. doi: 10.1002/mrm.20508